pgEdge/pulumi-pgedge/sdk/python/README.md

 - [Yarn](https://yarnpkg.com/getting-started/install)
 - [TypeScript](https://www.typescriptlang.org/download)

-## Supported Languages

-Currently, this provider supports:

-- TypeScript
-- Go

-Support for other languages like Python and .NET is planned for future releases.

 ## Installation

 To use this provider, you need to have Pulumi installed.
 If you haven't already, you can [install Pulumi here](https://www.pulumi.com/docs/get-started/install/).